| | | |

 Perfect for President’s Day or a quick history lesson, they work well in both home and classroom settings.

-Printable Abraham Lincoln worksheets for kindergarten featuring simple facts, coloring pages, and hands-on learning tools.
+Free printable Abraham Lincoln worksheets for kindergarten with coloring pages and history facts

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**